Considering Adoption in Texas?

 Although Texas adoption law prevents us from arranging adoptions, The Julian Firm guides adoptive parents through the complex adoption process.
-Our Lewisville adoption lawyers help our clients understand Texas adoption law eligibility requirements.
+Our adoption lawyers in Flower Mound Texas help our clients understand Texas adoption law eligibility requirements.
 This may include passing criminal background checks and gaining consent from biological parents.
 Additionally, we file adoption documentation and paperwork along the way.
 Since adoption means changing your legal rights as parents, we strongly recommend a family law attorney to help transfer guardianship rights to you or someone else.

 What Types of Adoption are Available in Texas?